fltt/make4java/README.md

 How?
 ----
-**make4java** is not a new tool you have to learn to use, but it is a new way to use GNU Make to manage Java projects -- with particular emphasis on big ones -- effectively.
+**make4java** is not a new tool you have to learn to use, but new way to use GNU Make to manage Java projects -- with particular emphasis on big ones -- effectively.

 A project employing the **make4java** approach will be made of: